Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

-Experimentally, linear-$T$ resistivity is frequently observed within a widening fan region emerging from the quantum critical point (QCP) \cite{cooper2009anomalous,greeneStrangeMetalState2020a}, leading researchers to posit the significant role of spatial disorder therein.
-The widening fan region's emergence can be explained as a third axis in the phase diagram, which is associated with the strength of spatial disorder.
-Based on observations of these experimental phenomena, a universal theory of strange metals (abbreviated as UT) is proposed where a FS couples to a $2$D critical bosonic field with spatially random interactions~\cite{guoLarge$N$Theory2022,esterlisLarge$N$Theory2021,patelUniversalTheoryStrange2023}. {Note that disorder effects on nFL are also studied in other groups~\cite{nosov2020,foster2022}.} Inspired by the infinite-range Sachdev-Ye-Kitaev (SYK) model \cite{sachdevGaplessSpinFluidGround1993,kitaev2015talks, maldacena2016remarks,sachdevBekensteinHawkingEntropyStrange2015}, UT treats the spatial randomness in a self-average manner, resulting in a spatially independent effective action.
+Experimentally, linear-$T$ resistivity is frequently observed within a widening fan region emerging from the quantum critical point (QCP) \cite{cooper2009anomalous,greeneStrangeMetalState2020a}, leading researchers to argue for a significant role of spatial disorder therein, and a universal theory of strange metals (abbreviated as UT) is proposed where a FS couples to a $2$D critical bosonic field with spatially random interactions~\cite{guoLarge$N$Theory2022,esterlisLarge$N$Theory2021,patelUniversalTheoryStrange2023}. {Note that disorder effects on nFL are also studied in other groups~\cite{nosov2020,foster2022}.} Inspired by the infinite-range Sachdev-Ye-Kitaev (SYK) model \cite{sachdevGaplessSpinFluidGround1993,kitaev2015talks, maldacena2016remarks,sachdevBekensteinHawkingEntropyStrange2015}, UT treats the spatial randomness in a self-average manner, resulting in a spatially independent effective action.
 The theory predicts that the introduction of spatially disordered interactions can lead to the observation of several properties of strange metals, including linear-$T$ resistivity, in the critical region.
 This behavior can be attributable to the emerging marginal Fermi liquid (MFL) term in self-energy \cite{patelUniversalTheoryStrange2023,patelLocalizationOverdampedBosonic2024}.
 However, UT is developed within the framework of large-$N$ approximation where the bosonic fields and fermions have $N$ flavors, and random couplings are also random in flavor space.
 Considering that both the bosonic fields and the fermions have finite flavors in realistic materials and the couplings between them may not be random in flavor space, it may make UT less precise.
 Although some conclusions have been supported by mean field calculations (for $N \ge 2$) and the Hybrid Monte Carlo method (for $N = 1$) \cite{patelLocalizationOverdampedBosonic2024}, these numerical methods are based on the effective action obtained after integrating out the fermions.
 Therefore, an unbiased numerical validation is necessary.